julienrf/scala-lessons/course/slides/course.md

     - **combine** these expressions (using operators)

-    - **abstract** over expressions, by introducing a name to refer to an expression
+    - **abstract** over the value of expressions, by introducing a name to refer to an expression

-- These means of composition and abstraction give you **expression power** to generalize programs and combine them
+- These means of abstraction and composition give you **expression power** to generalize programs and combine them

 ## Abstraction Principle